AgustinCB/games/mage/README.md

    learning project, and I do not know what to optimize yet, I will make a point to make the library's goal to function and not to be the best performant.
 If it can barely run at 60FPS, that is enough.

+5. **Silent failure**: This is a game engine.
+Errors should not cause panic.
+Rather, the engine will log them and try to recover from them.

 ## Library Structure

 - **`crate::core`**: This section contains the main functionality for a game.
 Particularly, the structures `Game`